(DAAD) Foreign Language Test

 - For UNIcert Level III: The registration deadline for the corresponding exam will be announced on a notice board.
 Please note and register in time!

 - For UNIcert levels I and II, pick up the certificate from the Language Center after e-mail notification.

-New UNIcert examination dates in winter semester 2019/20:
+New UNIcert examination dates in summer semester 2020:

 The registration form can be obtained online or from the Secretary's Office during the office hours.